Skip to content

 Here are some of my favorite ways to use these sachets.

-I put these sachets into drawers, my linen cabinet, and I also hang them in closets.
-They smell so good and they look very pretty too.
+I put a scented sachet into dresser drawers, my linen cabinet, and I also hang them in closets.
+They smell so good and they look very pretty too in a rustic kind of way.

 no sew diy scented sachets on a windowsill